-The Bank's rating grades reflect the range of parameters developed to predict the default probabilities of each rating class in line with international best practices and in compliance with BASEL II requirements.
+The Bank's rating grades reflect the range of parameters developed to predict the default probabilities of each rating class in line with international best practices.
 The grades reflect granularities and are handled by Account Officers and Relationship Managers with further check by Credit Risk Analysis Unit in Credit Risk Management Group.